shiffthq/dev-resources/README.md

 - [Greenkeeper](https://greenkeeper.io/) It tracks your dependencies and applies an update to a branch for every new version coming in.
 - [Dependency CI](https://dependencyci.com/) Continuous testing for your application's dependencies
 - [snyk](https://snyk.io/) A tool help you use open source without compromising security.
+- [David](https://david-dm.org/) Watching your node.js dependencies.
+- [Gemnasium](https://gemnasium.com/) Gemnasium parses your project's dependencies and notifies you when new versions are released or they need to be updated.

 ## Monitor
 - [OneAPM](http://www.oneapm.com/index.html) 应用性能管理,应用性能监控,APM应用性能管理,APM应用性能监控